Jhin Build Guide by Vicious Skittle

 Cooldown: 120s/105s/90s.
 Mana cost: 100

-Curtain Call's damage is increased by 2.5% for every 1% of the target's missing health, and the final shot critically strikes for 200% damage, this is unaffected by the reduction of Whisper, and can be affected by Infinity Edge and Crit Damage runes.
+Curtain Call's damage is increased by 2.5% for every 1% of the target's missing health, and the final shot critically strikes for 200% damage, this is unaffected by the reduction of Whisper, and can be affected by Infinity Edge.

 Jhin's ultimate is so incredibly fun and powerful its unreal.
 It gives Jhin a true sniper feeling, so move over Caitlyn, your Ace in the Hole is nothing compared to this.
 Ok, so there are 2 ways to use this ability effectively.
 Either by using it before a fight starts, slowing targets allowing your team to engage and chipping the enemy team healthbars to create an unfair fight.
 Or by using the increased damage when enemy targets are low to execute people as they try to run.